 Protecting the fragile soils and vegetation in the sub-alpine and alpine is critical to maintaining the local environment.
 Sun Peaks Resort has instituted numerous construction and operational practices to minimize damage.

 The resort has been selectively logging against bark beetles and other beetle affected timber proactively since 1995.
 Areas of beetle affected timber are considered when determining where to cut new ski runs, for example the Orient Ridge.

 Currently there are three beetle species affecting the local forests.
 Please click on the following links to learn more:

 Controlled On-Mountain Vehicle Traffic - reduce

-Only resort vehicles are allowed on the mountain itself, and then only on designated trails.
+Only official resort vehicles, contractors, and event organizers are permitted on the mountain's designated roadways.
+Resort grooming and mowing equipment is also permitted on the mountain.
 Recreational off-road vehicles are not permitted within the controlled recreation area.

 Where ever possible bioengineering methods (willows, hay, and coco matting) are used in slope stabilization.
 Outside of the ski area, erosion and sediment control measures are mandatory on all construction sites.

 All fertilizer and pesticide usage falls under Integrated Pest Management (User License # 13702).
 Integrated Pest Management is a provincial program whose goal is to eliminate unnecessary pesticide use.
 This program employs a systematic approach to preventing infestation of insects or disease using cultural and mechanical process, biological controls, or chemical controls when required.